 Vision and mission

-To educate and create awareness in our communities to prevent and reduce substance abuse and other related health issues.
+Educating and creating awareness in our communities to prevent and reduce substance abuse and promote understanding of the mental health and wellness needs of our youth.

 “The partnership between Upper Saddle River and Allendale is a true win since we share our high school and student/parent community.
 The intent is to make programming we provide at the regional level through the DFC –M funds to be inclusive of Ho-Ho-Kus and Saddle River students.
 Our goal is to make our communities safe and drug-free,” said Joanne Minichetti, Mayor of Upper Saddle River.
 “Prevention is a powerful tool to counteract drug use in our communities, and we will use this funding to help our young people make healthy choices regarding substance use.”